 Update: Interested in Partnering?
 Register Now for the Webinar on July 18th

-On behalf of the U.S. Army, Navy and Air Force, Battelle is seeking an experienced partner interested in developing new and innovative ways to carry out the Tri-Service Junior Science and Humanities Symposium – a high caliber high school research competition – as part of a consortium of partners formed by the Army Educational Outreach Program on behalf of the U.S. Department of Defense and executed by the U.S. Department of the Army.
+On behalf of the U.S. Army, Navy and Air Force, Battelle is seeking an experienced partner interested in developing new and innovative ways to carry out the Tri-Service Junior Science and Humanities Symposium – a high caliber high school research competition – as part of a consortium of partners formed by the U.S. Army Educational Outreach Program on behalf of the U.S. Department of Defense and executed by the U.S. Department of the U.S. Army.

 We are looking to work with an organization that has similar STEM goals, specifically serving students from underserved populations and military dependents.
 JSHS addresses the nation’s need for diverse, agile and highly competent STEM professionals.